waldophotos/kafka-avro/README.md

 * `httpsAgent` **Object** initialized [https Agent class](https://nodejs.org/api/https.html#https_class_https_agent)
 * `shouldFailWhenSchemaIsMissing` **Boolean** Set to true if producing a message for which no AVRO schema can be found should throw an error
 * `keySubjectStrategy` **String** A SubjectNameStrategy for key.
 It is used by the Avro serializer to determine the subject name under which the event record schemas should be registered in the schema registry.
 The default is TopicNameStrategy.
 Allowed values are [TopicRecordNameStrategy, TopicNameStrategy, RecordNameStrategy]
-* `valueSubjectStrategy` **String** **String** A SubjectNameStrategy for value.
+* `valueSubjectStrategy` **String** A SubjectNameStrategy for value.
 It is used by the Avro serializer to determine the subject name under which the event record schemas should be registered in the schema registry.
 The default is TopicNameStrategy.
 Allowed values are [TopicRecordNameStrategy, TopicNameStrategy, RecordNameStrategy]

 ### Producer